Beyond islands: A free probabilistic approach: Introduction

 We start by briefly reviewing the PSSY model.
 The black hole is described in JT gravity, which is a 2D theory of gravity that couples to a dilaton field $\phi$.
 Concretely, we work with the Euclidean JT action~\cite{harlow2020factorization,penington2022replica,almheiri2020replica},

 where $S_0$ is the extremal entropy of the black hole solution, i.e., the black hole entropy in the zero temperature limit.
-The total action is appended by an extra term describing a static brane that sits at the end of the world,
+The total action is appended by the addition term describing a static brane that sits at the end of the world,

 where $\mu$ denotes the tension of the EOW brane.

 The EOW brane carries internal degrees of freedoms that are entangled with the Hawking radiation in an auxiliary $k$-dimensional reservoir system outside the spacetime (cf. Fig.~\ref{fig:setup}).
 Specifically, the scenario studied by PSSY concerns the \emph{maximally entangled bulk state} in the effective description: